Sequence of Coursework

 AGS 800: Facilitative Leadership

-The second year of the program consists of the following formal leadership courses:
+The second year of the program, including the summer between academic years, consists of the following formal leadership courses:

 EDU 786: Theories and Techniques of Supervision and Evaluation of School Personnel